quux00/clj-how-tos/clj-sockets/README.md

     thornydev.sockets.echo-server=> @(:connections sock)
     #{}

-You pass this struct to the `close-server` when you are done.
-However, since `create-server` puts the socket server its own thread, I've had to use a CountDownLatch to wait upon in the main thread to detect when the server has closed down in order to call `close-server` and release those 4 resources.
+You pass this struct to the `close-server` function when you are done.
+However, since `create-server` puts the socket server its own thread, I use a [CountDownLatch](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/CountDownLatch.html) to wait upon in the main thread to detect when the server has closed down.
+Once the CountDownLatch at 0, I can then `close-server` and release those 4 resources created.

+The files needed to exercise the server-socket library are `echo_client.clj` and `echo_server.clj`. `main.clj` is provided in order to allow you to run it from one place as shown below.

 #### Three ways to run it: